karlch/t.sh/readme.md

     main (04-07-16)
     $

-If the taskfile is not empty t will prompt for confirmation.
+If the taskfile is not empty, t will prompt for confirmation.

 **Edit multiple tasks**

 As everything is saved in plain text and you probably have your favourite tool to edit text, `t e` opens the current taskfile in $EDITOR.
 Note that the corresponding environment variable must be set.
-If not set it will default to nano.
+If not set, it will default to nano.